mpp-hep/gof_tests/README.md

 cd ../../
 ```

-The script contains two almost identical scripts: One Jupyter notebook for illustrative purposes and quick checks, and one python script that can be imported and used in another script
+The script contains two almost identical scripts: One Jupyter notebook for illustrative purposes and quick checks, and one python script that can be imported and used in another script(WIP)

 To run the notebook from lxplusABC
 ```